Gandosha/0sc9.crt/README.md

         VRFY username (verifies if username exists – enumeration of accounts) EXPN username (verifies if username is valid – enumeration of accounts)

-Step 8: How about SNMP ports?
+* How about SNMP ports?

 Default Community Names: public, private, cisco, manager